mlange-42/Ark.jl/docs/src/manual/events.md

 - **`OnRemoveEntity`**: Emitted before an entity is removed.
 - **`OnAddComponents`**: Emitted after components are added to an existing entity.
 - **`OnRemoveComponents`**: Emitted before components are removed from an entity.
+- **`OnAddRelations`**: Emitted after relation targets are added to an existing entity.*
+- **`OnRemoveRelations`**: Emitted before relation targets are removed from an entity.*

 If multiple components are added/removed for an entity, one event is emitted for the entire operation.

+\* *Relation events are emitted when entities with relations are created or removed, when relation components are added or removed, as well as when targets are set without changing components.*

 ## [Combining multiple types](@id combining-types)